kgisl/pythonFDP/notes/MergeSort.md

          - How do you swap two variables in the same statement?

   - Histogram
-	   - What are list comprehensions?
-Provide a sample code snippet
+	  - Write a sample code snippet which uses list comprehension to create a list of numbers from 1 to 10
       - Create a list that contains all the keys in a dictionary.
 What is the code?
       - Create a list that contains all the values in a dictionary.
 What is the code?
       - Create a list of tuples from a dictionary that contains all the key:value pairs.